GPUOpen-Tools/radeon_raytracing_analyzer/documentation/source/tlas_windows.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In the center is a rendering of the scene.
 The scene will consist of a series of
 bounding volumes with geometry contained within that volume.
+Volumes of Bvh8 nodes
-Various display modes
+may be oriented and all others are axis-aligned.
+Various display modes can be
-can be altered by the user to change how the scene is rendered.
+altered by the user to change how the scene is rendered.

 The viewport camera can be manipulated using a mouse and keyboard
 using a preset control style (described later).